AkshathKamath/ML-algos-implementation-scratch/README.md

 ## Overview

 In this repository, I explore key algorithms in machine learning and deep learning, implementing them from the ground up using Python and NumPy.
-Each implementation is designed to illustrate the underlying mechanics of the algorithm and to facilitate a hands-on learning experience.
+Each implementation is designed to illustrate the underlying mechanics of the algorithm.

 ## Courses Followed